LexirIO/lexir-io-challenge/README.md

 ### Junior Developers _and_ Frontend Heroes

+1. Fork this repo
-1. Design to be developed: https://www.figma.com/file/G1uRC23QIVkKzLOif8MqHf/Tech-Assessment
+2. Design to be developed: https://www.figma.com/file/G1uRC23QIVkKzLOif8MqHf/Tech-Assessment

-2. Tailwind Implementation
+3. Tailwind Implementation
    - Please add to the existing project the Tailwind CSS framework to achieve the required design and planned behavior.

-3. HTML markup
+4. HTML markup

    - Please add to the existing src/index.tsx file the semantic markup needed to achieve the required design and planned behavior.
    - Depending on your implementation (regarding modularization/componentization) you may chose to have some components.
 If that's case (which is fine) we would still like you to add at least the base structural elements (eg: header, footer, etc) in the base index.tsx file and respective calls

-4. App's dynamic behavior - please add the required Javascript / Typescript and styles so that:
+5. App's dynamic behavior - please add the required Javascript / Typescript and styles so that:
    - No required for Junior Developer

-5. Deploy to vercel and share the link
+6. Deploy to vercel and share the link

 ### BONUS (Optional for Frontend Heroes)